harshvardhaniimi/personal-website/content/blog/2023-02-08-languages/index.md

 [1]  0  1  1  2  3  5  8 13 21 34
 ```

 C++ and R differed in one peculiar way: indexing started in C++ with 0 but from 1 in R. He didn't think much of it then.
-Later, he realised how R was an outlier
+Later, he realised how R was an outlier.
+R was succinct in conveying its messages.

 *Computer was an obedient slave.
 Now, he had to say fewer words to communicate.
 And that he did.*